andybry/explorer-cli/README.md

 tools like Postman (which is otherwise an amazing tool!).
 It is also an experiment with building a command line interface in Node.js.

-It's a beta project, but feel free to use it or adapt it if you come across it (subject to licensing restrictions).
-But do be aware that it might change quite a lot.

-It currently only works in Node.js v6+ and I've only tested it on Mac OS.
+I've only tested it on Mac OS.

 ## Demo